QuizandSurveyMaster/quiz_master_next/readme.txt

 == Changelog ==

-= 7.1.16 (April 28, 2021) =
+= 7.1.16 (April 29, 2021) =
 * Bug: Fixed the issue with Facebook share.
-* Bug: Fixed issue with hidden timer starting on page load.
+* Bug: Fixed issue with timer starting on intro page.
-* Bug: Fixed Pagination issue with multiple quizzes on same page.
+* Bug: Fixed pagination issue with multiple quizzes on same page.
 * Bug: Fixed issue with tiny-mce causing conflict with other plugins.
 * Bug: Fixed the issue of logic rules not being copied when duplicating quiz.
-* Feature: Added Rich textbox for correct answer information.
+* Feature: Added rich textbox for correct answer information.
-* Feature: Added additional condition for Email template for different answers
+* Feature: Added additional condition for Email template for different answers.

 = 7.1.15 (April 13, 2021) =
 * Bug: Fixed SQL errors due to which questions were disappearing from some old quizzes.